B67 and B69 buses: Horsecar and streetcar lines

 The line along Vanderbilt Avenue from Myrtle Avenue south to Prospect Park was built in 1869 by the Brooklyn, Hunter's Point and Prospect Park Railroad as a branch of the Crosstown Line, connecting Williamsburg to the park.
 The branch was not profitable, and was bought (south of Park Avenue) by the Park Avenue Railroad, which then turned it into a line to the Fulton Ferry, which opened on May 3, 1871.
 The line was extended south on Prospect Park West to Greenwood Cemetery with the tracks between 9th Street and 15th Street belonging to the Coney Island and Brooklyn Railroad.
-Andrew R. Culver, whom the IND Culver Line south to Coney Island is named for, was president of the company by 1872.
+Andrew Culver, whom the IND Culver Line south to Coney Island is named for, was president of the company by 1872.

 The Park Avenue Railroad merged with the Greenwood and Coney Island Railroad on October 9, 1874 to form the Prospect Park and Coney Island Railroad (PP&CI).
 In June 1883, soon after the Brooklyn Bridge opened, the PP&CI rerouted the line as an effort to make more profit.
 Tracks were built on Concord Street from Bridge Street west to Washington Street, and the PP&CI used the newer alignment of the DeKalb Avenue Line on Washington Street past the bridge to Front Street and Water Street and the older alignment via Gold Street and Bridge Street, which had been used primarily by the PP&CI, was abandoned.

 Following an agreement made on December 10, 1885, President William Richardson of the Atlantic Avenue Railroad perpetually leased the Vanderbilt Avenue Line on January 1, 1886 for $21,000 a year, with the right to take ownership of the line on January 1, 1895 for $420,000.
 This lease included the entire horsecar property of the PP&CI, which kept its steam railroad from the Ninth Avenue Depot adjacent to the Greenwood Cemetery south to Coney Island.
 It also included franchises to build and operate the old route via Gold Street and Bridge Street, as well as the proposed 15th Street Line from Hamilton Ferry to the depot, the Hicks Street Line from South Ferry to the depot, and the Park Avenue Line from Downtown Brooklyn east to Bushwick.
 Additionally, the Atlantic Avenue Railroad obtained a lease on the Ninth Avenue Depot.
 Culver had long desired to rid himself of the horse line, preferring to operate only the steam extension.